Group of students walking

 We've added a new page, Pronouns and Pronunciation, to the website for faculty and students who would like to add their personal pronouns to Canvas or create a recording of their name for Canvas or their email signature.

-Aaron Fisher, Mario Jauregui, and Rosie Torrez were awarded DEI summer fellowships this year.
-The DEI Committee created the summer research fellowship to support high school and undergraduate students from underrepresented and minoritized groups in Physics.
+Aaron Fisher, Mario Jauregui, and Rosie Torrez were awarded summer fellowships this year.
+The Equal Opportunity, Study and Work Climate Committee created the summer research fellowship to support high school and undergraduate students from underrepresented and minoritized groups in Physics.

 "Research is a commitment that is very rewarding.
 I learned how to be very thorough in my investigations while simultaneously refining my approach to be more efficient with time.
 This experience was a great opportunity to practice making figures and having scientific conversations.
 Without the research group, I would have never had the opportunity to practice expressing my ideas and findings in a way that is clear and understandable for those not in my field of study.
 There is a goal of publishing these findings in an academic journal."